Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 GLP-1 fatigue / low energy

-Start: NAD+ route decision before building a broad metabolic stack.
+Anchor: the NAD+ route decision precedes a broad metabolic stack here.

-Add only if: fatigue persists after food, fluids, sleep, electrolytes, and dose stability are fixed.
+Layer when: fatigue persists after food, fluids, sleep, electrolytes, and dose stability are settled.

 Full guide: NAD+ Guide